 We have reduced our profit to $0 on the majority of our products so that we can provide the best deals to our SVIPs.
 This is the only way we can provide free shipping to compete with Amazon.
 They use big money to pay off the Post Office and we slash profits. *Shrug* We hope our SVIP squad see us as a service that does the hard work of compiling and confirming vegan products and then sells them basically at cost.
 There are thousands of quality vegan products available to our customers and even more exclusive items and experiences available to SVIPs.

 One of the most exciting aspects of the Super Vegan Market is our partnership with Seasoned Vegan restaurant in Harlem, NY.
-They are currently developing a line of delicious vegan ingredients to help you Chef It Up at home, and we will be the exclusive vendor of those products!
+They are currently expanding SV Foods--a line of delicious vegan ingredients to help you Chef It Up at home, and we are the exclusive vendor of those products!
 The perks don’t stop there--The SV Market SVIPs are also welcome to a 5% discount when they dine at Seasoned Vegan!
 (Some restrictions apply.)

 Q. How much does it cost to be SVIP?